mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 Okay, my net profits are still negative, but this time I have a good excuse!

 I sell a physical product now, so my income lags my expenses by two or three months.
-My profit margins are 50% to 200% per sale, so the numbers will catch up eventually.
+My profit margins are 50-200% per sale, so the numbers will catch up eventually.

 {{<notice type="info">}}